mapoztate/mprado/content/pages/index.md

 <table>
     <tr>
-        <td style="vertical-align:top;" width="45%"> Welcome to my personal blog, where I've thought to ramble about since high school.
-If you want to find out more about me professionally, check out my about page.
+        <td style="vertical-align:top;" width="45%"> Welcome to my personal blog, where I've thought to ramble ever since leaving behind Twitter in high school.
+If you want to see my past cybersecurity work, I used to author on the <a href="https://3waystoheck.netlify.app/">3 Ways to Heck</a> blog as well.
-        <br><br> If you want to see my cybersecurity work, I'm an occassional author on the <a href="https://3waystoheck.netlify.app/">3 Ways to Heck</a> blog as well. <br><br>
+        <br><br><b>Any article written on this website is my opinion, and my opinion only; it does not represent any organization I may be affiliated with.</b><br><br>
         <p align='center'>
         <a href="https://www.linkedin.com/in/mapoztate/"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693012-d4f14200-d1ec-11eb-8852-4bd223d3b41f.png" alt="linkedin"></a>&nbsp;&nbsp;
         <a href="https://github.com/mapoztate"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693123-4fba5d00-d1ed-11eb-9759-85e584827eb5.png" alt="github"></a>&nbsp;&nbsp;